discordrb/discordrb/README.md

     gem install discordrb --platform=ruby

-To run the bot with Gem, unlike bundler you can just do:
+To run the bot with Gem:

     ruby ping.rb